AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-2/url-slug.md

 ## Context

-When generating a URI for an identifier we may not always have a simple numeric `Natural Key <natural-keys>` for a resource.
-In some cases, e.g. for documents, keywords, categories, we may only have a title or name.
+When generating a URI for an identifier we may not always have a simple numeric

 ## Solution

-Apply the `Patterned URI <patterned-uris>` pattern to create a common root URI and generate a simple URL "slug" by from the available text or keywords
+Apply the [`Patterned URIs`](../chapter-2/patterned-uris) pattern to create a common root URI and generate a simple URL "slug" by from the available text or keywords.

-There are several potential algorithms for normalising a string to create a URL slug.
+There are several potential algorithms for normalizing a string to create a URL slug.
 A typical algorithm would be:

 - Lowercase the string
 - Remove any special characters and punctuation that might require encoding in the URL
 - Replace spaces with a dash

-The original text is then preserved by using it to `label <label-everything>` the resource.
+The original text is then preserved by using it to [`label`](../chapter-3/label-everything) the resource.

 ## Example(s)

-For example if we are generating a URI for a category called "Heavy Metal" we might generate a URI as follows
+For example if we are generating a URI for a category called "Heavy Metal" we might generate a URI as follows:

 [sourcecode:html]
 <!-- Generate a patterned URI with a simple URL slug from "Heavy Metal" -->
 <http:www.example.org/category/heavy-metal>
   rdfs:label "Heavy Metal"
 [/sourcecode]

 ## Discussion